Molokan Genealogy Resourses

 Here is a photo of my grandparents, Masha Styaponevna (Kozieva), and Vasillii Pyatrovich Bolderoff standing with unknown friends & their child.
 Taken: ?
 Location: ?
 Can anyone help George Boldroff identify these faces?
 Click on picture to ENLARGE.

-"...for people of Russian Molokan or Subbotnik heritage ... to encourage information sharing and joint family history research. " Bill, who was raised in Montebello, California, is looking for: Abakumoff, Agalsoff, Agazoff, Aldacushion, Aldakushin, Babashoff, babeshoff, Babishoff, Bolderoff, Federoff, Konnoff, Mohoff, Pivovaroff, Pivaroff, Samaduroff, Samarin, Shubin, Tolmasoff, Tolmachoff, Vichkonoff.
+"...for people of Russian Spiritual Christian or Subbotnik heritage ... to encourage information sharing and joint family history research. " Bill, who was raised in Montebello, California, is looking for: Abakumoff, Agalsoff, Agazoff, Aldacushion, Aldakushin, Babashoff, babeshoff, Babishoff, Bolderoff, Federoff, Konnoff, Mohoff, Pivovaroff, Pivaroff, Samaduroff, Samarin, Shubin, Tolmasoff, Tolmachoff, Vichkonoff.

 Kars Parish registers, 1879-1917 and 1871-1919